 Schedule, syllabus and examination date

 During the course, you will get an introduction to electronics and how to build and analyze basic circuits.
 You will learn about the functioning and structure of key components used in electronics today, passive and active, including semiconductors.
 Central to the course is laboratory work where students get hands-on experience with electronics through construction and measurement of physical circuits as well as simulation of circuits using simulation tools.

-After this course, students should be able to:
+After completing this course, you are able to:

-- describe the properties of passive electronic components such as resistors, capacitors and coils, and analyze simple electrical circuits with such components.
+- describe the behaviour and characteristics of passive electronic components such as resistors, capacitors, and coils.

-- describe and calculate how semiconductor components and operational amplifiers can be used in amplifiers, logic circuit elements and sensors.
+- describe how semiconductor and operational amplifiers can be used in amplifiers, logic circuit elements, and sensors.